revisit-studies/reVISit-studies.github.io/tutorials.md

 ## The ReVISit DSL

 The ReVISit framework uses a declarative DSL (Domain Specific Language) for specifying visualization experiments.
 The configuration file uses JSON format which compiles into the ReVISit platform.
-This documentation provides an overview on how to configure a visualization experiment using the ReVISit DSL.
+In the following tutorials, you will see how we configure a visualization experiment using the ReVISit DSL.

 ## Environment Setup

 The ReVISit frameworks provides an environment that allows researchers to build web-based visualization user studies by cloning/forking a github repository.
-Users can then customize the properties of a configuration file allows the specification of desired study components (consent, training, practice, trials, stimuli and survey).
-This section provides a guideline of how to setup the ReVISit framework and further sections explain how to modify the configuration file.
+Users can then customize the properties of a configuration file which allows for the specification of desired study components (e.g. consent, training, practice, trials, stimuli and survey).

-## The Basic Study Grammar

-The configuration is done using the reVISit DSL, which allows you to specify information on the study metadata, UI configuration, study components, and study sequence. reVISit configurations are written in JSON.
-We'll give an overview of what each of these sections controls below, and give you some relevant JSON snippets for each section.

 <h1 class='tutorial-page'>Installation</h1>